IMERSS/biodiversity-change-protocol/content/docs/overview/_index.md

   open: true
 ---

-Extinction events are the sum of all extirpation events, with the vanishing of all individuals of a species.
-Thus, to address the global threat of biodiversity loss, communities must develop systems for the early detection and prevention of extinction as it occurs locally.

-{{% imgproc plants Fill "3130x709" %}}
-{{% /imgproc %}}

 The global biodiversity crisis stems from a cascading series of extirpations driving species toward extinction.
 Addressing this crisis requires methods for early detection of extinction at local scales, where communities can mobilise conservation efforts.
 We present a method for